 Rodin Museum, Paris

-Overview: A walk through the Musee Rodin in Paris, with a discussion of key works and themes, as well as the work of Camille Claudel
+A walk through the Musee Rodin in Paris, with a discussion of Rodin's key works and others by Camille Claudel

 Auguste Rodin was one of the great sculptors of the 19th century, the first modern sculptor to merge modernity with classicism.
 Although his works can be found in museums and private collections across the world, the Musee Rodin in Paris is a rare glimpse into the soul of the artist, a room by room unfurling of his creative process.